Brewers Hill, Baltimore

 Brewers Hill is a neighborhood in the Southeast District of Baltimore, Maryland, United States.

-The neighborhood is bounded by Fleet Street to the north, Haven Street to the east, Dillon Street to the south, and Conkling Street to the west.
+The neighborhood is bounded by Fleet Street to the north, Haven Street to the east, Boston Street to the south, and Conkling Street to the west.
 Brewers Hill is south of the Highlandtown and east of the Canton neighborhoods.
 The city's Canton Industrial Area lies to the south.

 The neighborhood's architecture includes a variety of houses built between 1915 and 1920 as the city expanded eastward.
-The housing includes traditional Baltimore rowhouses built of redbrick and formstone.
+The housing includes traditional Baltimore rowhouses built of redbrick and formstone, as well as several "luxury" apartment complexes.
 Many of the older houses have original architectural features, such as marble steps and porch fronts.
+In recent years, a number of "luxury" apartment buildings have opened in the neighborhood, including in the redeveloped Gunther Brewing Company, The Porter, Axel Brewers Hill, and The Lucie.
 A portion of the neighborhood, bounded by Haven, Dillon, Conkling, and Eastern, was listed on the National Register of Historic Places in 2014.

 Significant landmarks

 Natty Boh brewery

 A neighborhood landmark is the illuminated Mr Boh sign that hangs high above the old National Bohemian brewery.
 The brewery was established in 1885 and was closely associated with Baltimore's strong German-American community.
 The brewery was famous for its National Bohemian brand (known in Baltimorese as Natty Boh), also its National Premium Beer, Colt 45 malt liquor, and the introduction of the nation's first six-pack in the 1940s.

 The old Natty Boh brewery site is being redeveloped into 737000 sqft of commercial and office space.
 Plans are for neighboring sites to undergo residential redevelopment as apartments and lofts.
 In 2013, The Hanover Brewers Hill apartments opened.
 The development includes mixed use retail and shopping, in addition to a large number of residential units.